-Flying on the first-ever transatlantic jet engine flight
+Flying on the first-ever trans-Atlantic jetliner flight

 "We rang around New York to see if there were any fare paying passengers who could come on board by 7:00 the next morning," says Thorne.
 "The company managed to find 15 who'd already paid for flights when this happened.
 So what was lovely is we did have privately fare paying passengers on board."

-On October 4, two Comets departed London and New York, each attempting the transatlantic journey.
+On October 4, two Comets departed London and New York, each attempting the trans-Atlantic journey.
 The London-New York flight had to stop in Newfoundland, Canada to refuel, but the New York-London flight, which Thorne served on, reached London in record-breaking time.

 The Comet 4, pictured, was powered by four Rolls Royce Avon jet engines.